Prosecutor: Institutional independence

-In many countries, the prosecutor's administration is directly subordinate to the executive branch (e.g., the US Attorney General is a member of the President's cabinet).
-In some other countries, such as Italy or Brazil, the prosecutors are judicial civil servants, so they have the same liberties and independence that judges traditionally enjoy.
+In many countries, the prosecutor's administration is directly subordinate to the executive branch (e.g., the United States Attorney General is a member of the President's cabinet).
+In some other countries, such as Brazil or Italy, the prosecutors are judicial civil servants, so they have the same liberties and independence that judges traditionally enjoy.
 In other countries, a form of private prosecution is available, meaning persons or private entities can directly petition the courts to hold trial against someone they feel is guilty of a crime, should the prosecutor refuse to indict.

 Private prosecution

 In the early history of England, victims of a crime and their family had the right to hire a private attorney to prosecute criminal charges against the person alleged to have injured the victim.
 In the 18th century, prosecution of almost all criminal offences in England was private, usually by the victim.
-In Colonial America, because of Dutch (and possibly French) practice and the expansion of the office of attorney general, public officials came to dominate the prosecution of crimes.
-However, privately funded prosecutors constituted a significant element of the state criminal justice system throughout the nineteenth century.
-The use of a private prosecutor was incorporated into the common law of Virginia, but is no longer permitted there.
+In Colonial America, because of Dutch and possibly French practice and the expansion of the office of attorney general, public officials came to dominate the prosecution of crimes; however, privately funded prosecutors constituted a significant element of the state criminal justice system throughout the nineteenth century.
+The use of a private prosecutor was incorporated into the common law of Virginia but is no longer permitted there.
 Private prosecutors were also used in North Carolina as late as 1975.
-Private prosecution has been used in Nigeria, but the practice is being phased out.
+Private prosecution has been used in Nigeria, although the practice is being phased out.

-Bruce L. Benson's To Serve and Protect lauds the role of private prosecutors, often employed by prosecution associations, in serving the needs of crime victims in England.
-Libertarian theory holds that public prosecutors should not exist, but that crimes should instead be treated as civil torts.
-Murray Rothbard writes, "In a libertarian world, there would be no crimes against an ill-defined 'society,' and therefore no such person as a 'district attorney' who decides on a charge and then presses those charges against an alleged criminal."